data-architect-ai/Jenkins-DataPipeline/README.md

 This repository contains scripts and files for setting up a Jenkins CI/CD pipeline to transform customer reviews into sentiment analysis results.

+Here is an overview of Data Architecture of the Pipeline.

 <img width="885" alt="Screenshot 2024-07-06 at 5 26 18 PM" src="https://github.com/manojbusam/Jenkins-DataPipeline/assets/44409170/6b651279-9c55-46c0-8136-f4d0d052d93a">

 ![Screenshot 2024-07-02 at 2 08 27 AM](https://github.com/manojbusam/Jenkins-DataPipeline/assets/44409170/aad3a392-e1d4-4992-bd89-ae8aab621d60)

-Here's a structured process involving the five steps:
+This repo contains structured process of Deploying a Reviews Sentiment Jenkins DataPipeline involving the five steps:

-1. **Setting Up Data (Local)**: Begin by navigating to the data directory and initializing SQLite databases (`reviews.db` and `results.db`).
-Define tables for storing customer reviews and sentiment analysis results.

-2. **Fetch Data from DB (Local)**: Return to the root directory, set up a virtual environment, activate it, and install necessary dependencies from `requirements.txt`.
-Utilize Python scripts (`fetch_reviews.py`, `sentiment_analysis.py`, `generate_reports.py`) to fetch customer reviews, perform sentiment analysis, and generate reports.
+1. **Setting Up Data (Local)**:
+2. **Fetch Data from DB (Local)**:

-3. **Running Tests (Local)**: Execute unit tests (`test_fetch_reviews.py`, `test_sentiment_analysis.py`) to validate the functionality of the data fetching and sentiment analysis processes.
+3. **Running Tests (Local)**:

-4. **Run Jenkins CI/CD Pipeline as a Docker Container**: Build a Docker image (`my-jenkins`) using the provided Dockerfile.
-Run Jenkins within a Docker container, exposing it on port 8080.
+4. **Run Jenkins CI/CD Pipeline as a Docker Container**:

-5. **Access Jenkins Dashboard**: Access the Jenkins dashboard at `http://localhost:8080/` to manage and monitor the CI/CD pipeline.
-Retrieve the initial password from Docker logs to initiate setup.
+5. **Access Jenkins Dashboard**:

 This structured approach ensures a systematic setup and execution of the Jenkins-based CI/CD pipeline for deploying ML pipelines using AWS SageMaker.

 ### 1. Setting Up Data (Local)

+Begin by navigating to the data directory and initializing SQLite databases (`reviews.db` and `results.db`).
+Define tables for storing customer reviews and sentiment analysis results.

 ```
 ### Input Data to DB